linnovate/mean/README.md

     $ npm install

+  Export the node Path to load your lib into project (default in HEROKU)
+    $ export NODE_PATH=lib

   We recommend using [Grunt](https://github.com/gruntjs/grunt-cli) to start the server:
     $ grunt

   When not using grunt you can use: